italiangrid/storm/release-notes/storm-frontend-server/1.8.9/index.md

 ### Description

-With this update, now StoRM Frontend returns SRM\_NOT\_SUPPORTED for each srmCopy or srmStatusOfCopy requests.
+StoRM Frontend now correctly returns SRM\_NOT\_SUPPORTED for srmCopy and srmStatusOfCopy requests.
+The frontend shutdown procedure has been tweaked to take less time.

 ### Bug fixes